CHOReVOLUTION/validations/README.md

 # Validations
-validations repository contains a module bpmn2choreography-validator.
+This repository contains a module bpmn2choreography-validator.
 The bpmn2choreography-validator is a java library that validates a BPMN2 Choreography diagram with respect to the BPMN2 validation rules.

 ## Requirements